Acupuncture at Central Lakes Physio Wanaka

 Trigger Point Needling

 Trigger Point (or Dry) Needling – is where a trigger point (a painful, tight point in a muscle) is needled directly in order to release the muscle.
-This can be a little painful at the time but only lasts around 10 seconds and can have quite spectacular results with regards to range of movement.
+Dry needling can be a little painful at the time but only lasts around 10 seconds and can have quite spectacular results.

 Lauren Shepherd, Anna Munro, Vicky Hill, Allison Aspinall and Catherine Anderson can carry out this treatment.